Delanie Sheehan: Gotham FC

 NJ/NY Gotham FC (then known as Sky Blue FC) selected Sheehan 33rd overall in the fourth round of the 2021 NWSL Draft, which took place online on her 21st birthday.
 She signed a national team replacement (NTR) contract with Gotham in July 2021.
 She made five appearances for Gotham before she was loaned in September to the Division 1 Féminine club Paris FC for the rest of the year, a move that she said she eagerly accepted for the opportunity to improve her tactical skills.
 She made nine appearances for Gotham in 2022.

 Sheehan signed a two-year contract with Gotham in January 2023.
 That season, she had a regular starting spot in Gotham's lineup, her position varying between forward and attacking midfielder.
 She scored her first professional goal on October 22, 2023, in the first round of the NWSL playoffs against the North Carolina Courage, notching Gotham's first NWSL postseason goal and helping the team to their first NWSL playoff win.

 Sheehan appeared in all 26 games (25 starts) for Gotham during the 2024 season and played the most minutes of any Gotham player in all competitions.

 Houston Dash

 On December 4, 2024, the Houston Dash announced that they had signed Sheehan through 2026 with a mutual option for 2027.
+In her sole season with the Dash, Sheehan made 26 appearances (25 starts) and racked up a total of 2,087 minutes on the field.

+Denver Summit

+In March 2026, the Dash traded Sheehan and teammate Yazmeen Ryan to NWSL expansion team Denver Summit FC.